pytroll/satpy/doc/source/readers.rst

 * ``reader``: The name of the Satpy reader that produced the dataset.
 * ``orbital_parameters``: Dictionary of orbital parameters describing the satellite's position.
   See the :ref:`orbital_parameters` section below for more information.
+* ``time_parameters``: Dictionary of additional time parameters describing the time ranges related to the requests or schedules for when observations should happen and when they actually do.
+See :ref:`time_metadata` below for details.
 * ``raw_metadata``: Raw, unprocessed metadata from the reader.

 Note that the above attributes are not necessarily available for each dataset.